Rucadi/MiniRun/README.md

 # Basic example: Fibonnaci numbers
-(Never ever program it this way, this only serves as demonstration)
+(Never ever program it this way, this only serves as demonstration, a n too big will cause to stack-overflow)

     MiniRun  run;
     std::atomic<int> group(0);